aretecode/finance/README.md

 * [ ] use Groups to send the data to Response
 * [ ] Test using noflo-tester using .fbp
 * [ ] Test in FlowHub (http Component?)
+* [ ] call Super insteadof childConstructor
+* [ ] rename CRUD component to better represent it as the router connection

 # Future
 * [ ] Change update to use query insteadof params for updating individual parts